Student Anti-Discrimination & Discriminatory Harassment Procedures

 Conflicts of Interest or Bias

 The fact that an individual is of the same or different Protected Class as a Party or other participant in the process is not a Conflict of Interest, and allegations of a Conflict of Interest or requests for changes in staffing on this basis will not be considered.
+Similarly, the fact that a Respondent is a member of a Protected Class is not evidence of bias by the Investigative Team absent additional evidence.

 The following also do not constitute Conflicts of Interest or bias under this Policy: